UBC-DSCI/introduction-to-datascience/README.md

 ## Data Science: A First Introduction
 This is the source for the *Data Science: A First Introduction* textbook.

 The book is available online at: https://datasciencebook.ca/

 © 2020 Tiffany A. Timbers, Trevor Campbell, Melissa Lee

+For the python version of the textbook, please visit https://python.datasciencebook.ca or the github repository at https://github.com/ubc-dsci/introduction-to-datascience-python.

 ## License Information